Adam-Azai/car-car/README.md

 10. Verify that the containers were created within Docker Desktop and none of the containers have stopped running.
 In total there   should be 7 containers.
 11. When the app's server is up and running the terminal window will display a message stating that the server was complied
 12. Open your browser and input the url (localhost:3000)
-13. The main page of CarCar will be on display when navigating to localhost:3000
+13. The main page of CarCar will be on display when navigating to localhost:3000 in your browser
 14. Feel free to play around the site and please send any feedback you have regarding the project.

 ## Design